-Response Points
+Ability to Query Historical Trades Points

 YES 5

 NO 0

-6.C & D Historical Candlestick Data
+6.C/D Historical Candlestick Data

 C. Does the exchange offer historical candlestick data?

 While not as transparent as providing access to full historical trade data, the provision of historical candlestick data allows for the querying of the historical OHLC data via an API at some level of granularity.